Date/Time: 7 May 2018 - 8 May 2018

 Tutor(s): Velson Horie

-This two day course, to be held at the Museum of Fine Arts, Budapest, Hungary looks at the materials which conservators use (and have used) for adhesion, consolidation and coating of objects.
+This two day course, to be held at the the Hungarian National Gallery, Buda castle, Budapest, Hungary looks at the materials which conservators use (and have used) for adhesion, consolidation and coating of objects.
 This short course examines the questions:

 Why do you use the materials you use?